 It was 1881 when William Pryer, the founder of Sandakan also the first British Resident in the area visited the Kinabatangan river.
 Based on his journal records, he had spotted bright blue kingfishers and hornbills too.
 It’s more than a century now, and still, the sighting of the kingfishers and hornbills are equally common as one cruises along the river during the highly sought, morning or evening river cruise.

-Kinabatangan River sustains one of the world’s richest ecosystems.
-Other than being home to Borneo’s indigenous orangutan and proboscis monkey, the surrounding forest is also one of only two known places in the world where 10 species of primates are found.
-All the eight species of hornbill found in Borneo make the area their home.
+The mighty Lower-Kinabatangan River sustains one of the world’s richest ecosystems.
+It is also recognized as Sabah’s first and Malaysia’s largest RAMSAR site.
+Other than being home to Borneo’s indigenous orang utan and proboscis monkey, the surrounding forest is one of only two known places in the world where 10 species of primates can be found.

-You may also want to experience the homestay programme which is available at surrounding villages and which provides a good opportunity to truly experience the life of the Orang Sungai.
+You may also want to experience a well established homestay program; MESCOT KOPEL which is available in surrounding villages and provide visitors with a good opportunity to truly experience the life of the Orang Sungai.
 Join in their cultural activities or even try your hand at the local way of farming!